 Report a barking dog

-We will provide help to people who want to complain about a barking dog - and to those who require help with their own barking dog.
+We’ll can help if you want to complain about a barking dog – or if you need help with your own barking dog.

-- the name and address of the dog owner
+We need to know your name and address, and the name and address of the dog owner.

-You will be asked to fill in a diary sheet with the dates, times and duration and the way in which it causes a nuisance to you.
+We’ll ask you to keep a diary of the dates, times and duration of the barking, and the way in which it causes a nuisance to you.